Sustainability Leadership Programme

 Sensemaking

 1. What is sustainability leadership?
-(May 14)
+(May 13)

 Examine the evolution of definitions of sustainability, challenge common myths about leadership, and learn foundational sustainability leadership frameworks.

-2. Futures Thinking & Systems Leadership (May 28)
+2. Futures & System Thinking (May 27)

 Explore global megatrends that impact sustainability, Aotearoa and your organisation.
 Apply systems leadership to map the key players around your sustainability challenge.

-3. Leadership Backbone, Styles and Resilience (June 11)
+3. Leadership Backbone, Styles and Resilience (June 10)

 Discover your leadership purpose, values and vision.
 Learn about your leadership style and how to adapt yourself to lead on sustainability.
 Build your resilience and wellbeing strategies to stay the course.

-4. Diagnosing sustainability challenges (June 25)
+4. Diagnosing sustainability challenges (June 24)

 Learn an eight-step method from Harvard Kennedy School to diagnose complex sustainability challenges.
 We apply the eight steps to climate change.